CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 ¬¬implies→LEM f = {!!}
 ```

-So if we have a general proposition `P`, we cannot split into
+So if we have a general proposition `P`, we cannot split into cases
-cases for whether `P` holds or not this: would be saying that we
+for whether `P` holds or not this: would be saying that we always have
-always have an element of `P ⊎ ¬ P` telling us whether a proposition
+an element of `P ⊎ ¬ P` telling us whether a proposition is true.
-is true.
+Remember, in constructive logic, we can't assume that every
+proposition is either true or false.

-For some specific types, we can show that `P ⊎ ¬ P` holds: we call
+For some specific types however, we *can* show that `P ⊎ ¬ P` holds:
+we call such types "decidable".
+So, a proposition `P` is decidable if
+we can prove that either `P` or `¬ P`.

-such types "decidable".
-The following type is essentially identical to
+The following type is essentially identical to the type `P ⊎ ¬ P`, but
-the type `P ⊎ ¬ P` but we define a new type so we can give it more
+we define a new type so we can give it more meaningful constructor
-meaningful constructor names.
+names.

 ```
 data Dec {ℓ : Level} (P : Type ℓ) : Type ℓ where